a32kita/SimpleBrowserApp/README.md

 ## Features
 - Displays a local HTML file or a web page (http/https URL) in a browser view (WebView2).
-- Application window title, size, menu visibility, and "Always on Top" state are configurable via JSON.
+- Application window title, size, menu visibility, "Always on Top" state, and window icon are configurable via JSON.
 - The HTML file or URL to display can be specified in the config file (relative path, absolute path, or URL).
+- The window icon can be specified as a `.ico` file (full path or relative to the executable); if omitted or invalid, the default executable icon is used.
 - Menu includes:
   - "Always on Top" (checkable)
   - "Exit"